adampawelczyk/ctf-writeups/thm/mr-robot-ctf/README.md

 ### Gaining Access to WordPress

-We can login to the WordPress using the previously discovered credentials.
-Though no flags are directly visible in the dashboard, we can edit theme files - which provide an excellent attack vector.
+Logging into WordPress is successful using the discovered credentials .
+Though no flags are directly visible in the dashboard, the ability to edit theme files provides an excellent attack vector.

 ### Reverse Shell Setup

-We select the active theme (e.g., twentyfifteen) and edit the `404.php`.
-We replace the contents with a PHP reverse shell payload which we can generate from [revshells](https://www.revshells.com/).
+The active theme, such as twentyfifteen, is selected and the `404.php` file is modified to include a PHP reverse shell payload generated from [revshells](https://www.revshells.com/).

 ![Theme Editor](images/theme_editor.png)

-We modified `404.php`, but any PHP file in the selected theme would have worked as long as it's editable via the WordPress dashboard and directly accessible in the browser.
+`404.php` is modified, but any PHP file in the selected theme would have worked as long as it's editable via the WordPress dashboard and directly accessible in the browser.

-Then, we start a listener on our system:
+The next step is to start a listener on the attacking machine:

 ```bash
 nc -lvnp 4343
 ```

-To execute the reverse shell we have to navigate to:
+To trigger the reverse shell, navigate to:

 `http://10.10.202.58/wp-content/themes/twentyfifteen/404.php`